 Sometimes it’s hard for us to think ‘nice’ all the time.
 Especially when we’re in pain and have to limit our activities.
 But Hanshan reminds us to practice mindfulness and stay connected to our world.
 To stay in touch with our fellow bugs.
 His simple words suggest that moping and feeling sorry for ourselves can lead to isolation and despair.

 Studies have shown that social interaction is critical for our well-being and ongoing mental development as we age.
 Regardless of our limitations, we need to remember to interact with others and continue doing things we love.

 And that usually means being in a constant state of renewal, as we adjust and regroup into our newly morphed selves on any given day.

 As I continue to Live with Lupus and my limitations seem to grow daily, I am determined to enjoy life, regardless of the ever-changing view.
 Here are some things I do that work for me:

 So to all my fellow bugs out there – Hey!
 How you doin’?
 What things do you do to stay happy and connected in your bowl?
+Do you prefer meeting online or in person?
+Which of your interests have inspired the greatest friendships over the years?
 Please leave a comment and join the conversation.